KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 - orientational function
 - compositional expression

 Instrumentalist terminology is not universally prohibited, particularly within technical or analytical contexts, but should not unconsciously replace structurally relational language.
+Here an analytical context means analysis *of* another party's instrumentalist usage, not the adoption of instrumentalist framing in Zenetist authorial voice: the category is admitted as reported or examined, never as the author's own.

 ---